California Psalms

 15 And the right I have is to exalt the truth of homespun thoughts

-and considerations to clouds and asteroid and Mass, suspending differences
+and considerations to clouds and asteroid and Mass, ending differences

-untenable between us, groundless defects in sensitive work
+intolerable between us, like an inexcusable defect in sensitive work

-16 What do I care if phrasing with merit and clear formulating
+16 What do I care if apt phrasing and clear formulating

-raise the threat of a heart attack, rapid as any freak overdose,
+raise the threat of a heart attack too fast to catch, like a chance overdose,

 stimulant doping while running a marathon circuit?